LaunchCodeEducation/intro-to-programming-csharp/src/chapters/collections-and-flow/studio.rst

 Getting Started
 ---------------

-Create your own project from scratch.
-Review ``check this out --> create-new-csharp-project`` if you need to.
+Create your own project from scratch in your replit.

 Some Items to Ponder Before Coding
 ----------------------------------